lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-09-07-Ackermann-not-PR-II.md

 Worse, the arguments in the recursion are not allowed to vary, so a typical functional programming style is impossible.
 Division, for example, is tricky to code.
-It isn't defined in the Wikipedia article and I can't see a better algorithm than explicit inversion of multiplication, i.e., trying ever larger quotients and stopping before they get too large.
+It isn't defined in the Wikipedia article and I can't see a better algorithm than explicit inversion of multiplication, i.e., trying ever larger "quotients" and stopping before they get too large.

 But we are not defining a language at all but rather a *predicate* identifying those functions in $\bigcup_{k\ge0}\,\mathbb{N}^k\to\mathbb{N}$ that are primitive recursive.